Leg Definition Leg Definition 1

 What Are Synonyms for the Word “Leg”?

-In order to make it easier to understand the use of “leg” in sentences and expressions, you should define a “leg” and know its synonyms first, so that it will be easier to grasp.
+In order to make it easier to understand the use of “leg” in expressions, you should define a “leg” and know its synonyms first, so that it will be easier to grasp.

 Related nouns: limb thigh shin calf paw appendage